Prelog Chow rings and degenerations: Specialization homomorphisms into prelog Chow rings

 \section{Specialization homomorphisms into prelog Chow rings}

-We start by recalling some facts about specialization homomorphisms, following the paper \cite{Ful75}.
+We start by recalling some facts about specialization homomorphisms, following the original paper \cite{Ful75} or the standard reference \cite{Ful98}.
 Let

 be a flat morphism from a variety $\XX$ to a nonsingular curve $C$.
-We fix a distinguished point $t_0 \in C$, and call $X$ the scheme-theoretic fibre $\XX_{t_0} = \pi^{-1}(t_0)$.
+We fix a distinguished point $t_0 \in C$, and denote by $X$ the scheme-theoretic fibre $\XX_{t_0} = \pi^{-1}(t_0)$.
 Let $i \colon X \to \XX$ be the inclusion.
 As in \cite[\S 4.1, p.
-161]{Ful75} one can then define a ``Gysin homomorphism"
+161]{Ful75} (or \cite[Chapter 2.6]{Ful98}) one can then define a ``Gysin homomorphism"

 by defining the map $i^* \colon Z_k (\XX ) \to Z_{k-1} X$ and checking that this descends to rational equivalence; on the level of cycles, if an irreducible subvariety $V$ of $\XX$ satisfies $V \subset X$, one defines $i^* (V) =0$, and otherwise as $i^* (V) = V_{t_0}$, where $V_{t_0}$ is the cycle associated to the zero scheme on $V$ of a regular function defining $X$ inside $\XX$ in a neighborhood of $X$ (notice that $X$ is a principal Cartier divisor in $\XX$ after possibly shrinking $C$).
 In the latter case, the class of $V_{t_0}$, well-defined as an element in $\Chow_{k-1} (|X|\cap V)$, is then the intersection $X\cdot V$ of $V$ with the Cartier divisor $X$; see also \cite[Chapter 2.3 ff.]{Ful98} for further information on this construction.